Skip to main content

 If the starting element has a number, then the number will be left empty (but parentheses will still be present if the element number would normally have them) and it will be locked (see Locking and unlocking numbers).
 You can manually add a number to the first element and subsequent elements will be numbered accordingly.

 When you insert a quoted structure you can set various properties of the the quoted structure.
-Some of these can be updated after the quoted structure is inserted by right-clicking within the quoted structure and selecting Update quoted structure properties (You can also do the same using the Insert menu in the toolbar.)
+These properties (apart from Starting element) can be updated after the quoted structure is inserted - see How to edit Quoted Structure properties above.

 Document type